 Finding out exactly how your specific policy utilizes your premiums is a better conversation to have with your independent insurance agent.

 What Happens If You Miss a Life Insurance Payment?

-With a universal life insurance policy on the other hand, the company will take the premium from the cash value accumulation portion and continue to pay the premium.
-A variable life insurance may or may not offer similar options.
+On the other hand, with a universal life or an IUL policy option, the carrier will likely take the premium from the cash value accumulation portion and continue to pay the premium.
+If your universal life is variable the insurance company may or may not offer similar options.

 Again, the best person to chat with on how your specific permanent life insurance policy responds to payments is your independent insurance agent.
 They have the details and are happy to go over them with you.

 Independent insurance agents have access to multiple insurance companies, ultimately finding you the best coverage, accessibility and competitive pricing while working for you.